2024 ElkBros Best Days Season Planner

 Fortunately, for those that are able to draw, the first week of October is prime time rut wise.
 ABSOLUTELY the best time to hunt in October!
 The rutting action during this time is generally out of this world with the large mature bulls splitting off and heading into recovery mode around the 8th through the 11th.

 After that hunt, you have satellite bulls that have moved in and are going through the motions throughout October.
-A cow coming into estrus could light up a rut and the 14th to the 18th is set up pretty solid as far as the moon phase goes.
+But with two estrus cycles lining up in October, cows coming into estrus could light up a rut and every hunt could have bulls bugling.

 LATE SEASON OPPORTUNITIES: